How It All Began…

 * Anthem, Tropicana – This stylish lounge, bar, and club attracts much of the city’s trendy clientele with its fairly priced VIP service.

 * B Bar, Borgata – Bars don’t get any closer to the action than this, B Bar is positioned just off the casino floor and serves a wide range of wines, beers and cocktails 24 hours a day.

-* Bar 46, Golden Nugget – This is the perfect place to play and drink at the same time thanks to its bar mounted video poker machines and new dedicated slots area.
+* Bar 46, Golden Nugget – This is the perfect place to play and drink simultaneously, thanks to its bar-mounted video poker machines and new dedicated slots area.

 * Boogie Nights, Tropicana – Unwind and enjoy a night of dancing and nostalgia at this popular venue which features celebrity look-a-likes, go-go dancers, and the very best music and video from the 70s and 80s.

 * Dusk, Caesars – This huge nightspot is one of the most popular in Atlantic City and regularly hosts some of the most famous Electronic Dance Music DJs and artists from all over the world.
 A favourite with celebrities, Dusk is the perfect venue in which to dance the night away to the biggest tunes.